sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 #### Part 1
-During the boot, the `determine-reboot-cause` service ( previously `process-reboot-cause`) determines the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and creates previous-reboot-cause.txt with the information as it does currently.
-In addition, to save the history of the previous reboot-cause, `determine-reboot-cause` service will save the previous reboot cause information to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name.
+During the boot, the `determine-reboot-cause` service ( previously `process-reboot-cause`) determines the last reboot-cause based on the hardware reboot-cause and the software reboot-cause information and `determine-reboot-cause` service will save the formatted last previous reboot cause information to "/host/reboot-cause/previous-reboot-cause/" with adding timestamp at the end of file name.
-And the file will be formatted to be parsed easily.
+`determine-reboot-cause` also will also create a symbolic link of the last reboot cause file to "/host/reboot-cause/previous-reboot-cause.txt"

 The example shows the previous reboot-cause files stored in /host/reboot-cause/previous-reboot-cause/.
 ```